nod-ai/SHARK-TestSuite/e2eshark/README.md

 python tools/reportutil.py -d diff fp32 bf16 fp32 -m summary -v -c 4,5

-The diff report for summary for runs: fp32 bf16 fp32
+The diff report for summary (time in seconds) of runs: fp32, bf16, fp32

 | items        | iree-compile     | inference        |
 | :----------- | :--------------- | :--------------- |
 | total-count  | same             | [3,2,3]          |
 | average-time | [0.81,0.88,0.81] | [0.02,0.06,0.02] |
 | median-time  | [0.83,0.88,0.83] | [0.03,0.04,0.03] |

+if more than two runs are diffed, then when values differ the comma separated differing values are shown
 ```
 The -1 under inference indicates, one test regressed in inference